jtakayama/makahiki/doc/installation-makahiki-vagrant-running-makahiki.rst

   (wd now: <your-working-directory>)

-The PID of a given process will be different each time it runs. ``kill -9 <PID>`` forces the OS to stop the process.
+The PID of a given process will be different each time it runs. ``kill -9 <PID>`` forces the OS to stop the process with the specified PID.
 Kill the ``python ./manage.py runserver`` and ``/root/.virtualenvs/makahiki/bin/python ./manage.py runserver`` processes to stop the server.